Yagmurtascii/Trip-Book/README.md

 # [![My Skills](https://skillicons.dev/icons?i=swift)](https://skillicons.dev)  Trip Book

 This application is a trip book application.
-You can add your visited place.
 - This application is an entry project developed using Swift storyboard.
     - Used more one than view controller.
     - Data migration between segues.